nikitavoloboev/data/programming/git.md

 - [Git Town](https://github.com/Originate/git-town) - Generic, high-level Git workflow support.
 - [libgit2](https://libgit2.org/) - Portable, pure C implementation of the Git core methods provided as a re-entrant linkable library.
 - [git-delete-squashed](https://github.com/not-an-aardvark/git-delete-squashed) - Delete branches that have been squashed and merged into master.
+- [rebase-editor](https://github.com/sjurba/rebase-editor) - Simple terminal based sequence editor for git interactive rebase.
+- [git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
+Psst! or be nosy and find what someone else in your team did.